BlockchainCommons/BCSwiftEnvelope/Sources/Envelope/Envelope.docc/Expressions.md

 ]
 ```

-An error in a sub-expression likewise causes the containing expression to fail and propagate the error toward the top-level expression.

-## Binary Operator
+### Binary Operator

-The `subject` of an `Envelope` that may be evaluated as an expression is tagged `func`, and each parameter to the function is a predicate tagged `param` with the object that supplies the argument.
+The subject of an `Envelope` that may be evaluated as an expression is tagged `func`, and each parameter to the function is a predicate tagged `param` with the object that supplies the argument.
 The Envelope expression language therefore uses a form of named parameters, although it is not limited to this paradigm.
 The purpose of tagging functions and parameters is to make them easily machine-distinguishable from other metadata.

 Assertions that are not tagged as parameters are ignored by the expression evaluator.
 Assertions that are tagged as parameters but are either not expected by the function, or have duplicate predicates are an error.
 Functions may have parameters that are required or optional, and not supplying all required parameters is an error.